 - A reducible femoral hernia describes a femoral hernia that can be pushed back into the abdominal cavity.
 This may occur spontaneously or through manipulation.
 However, most cases occur spontaneously and the hernia is often painless.

 - An irreducible femoral hernia is one that becomes stuck in the femoral canal and causes pain.

-The cause of this type of hernia is not completely clear, but it is thought that hiatus hernia may occur as the a result of the diaphragm weakening due to pressure on the abdomen or ageing.
+The cause of this type of hernia is not completely clear, but it is thought that hiatus hernia may occur as a result of the diaphragm weakening due to pressure on the abdomen or aging.

 Who gets hernias?